trueheart78/trueheart78.com/games.md

 #### Notes to Self

 + I should not buy DLC until I am ready to play it.
-+ I stop playing open world games are done when I complete the main story.
++ I stop playing open world games when I complete the main story.

 <a name='currently-playing'></a>